bs135/i2c_keypad/README.md

 ###### Ho Chi Minh City, October 25, 2016

 # Introduction
-This is a keymatrix board with i2c interface.
+I2CKeypad is a open key matrix board with i2c interface, using PCF8575TS for IO expand...

 # Images